hmdc/r-at-iqss-gitbook/troubleshooting/Autoreconnect.md

 You may have noticed that your application greys out after a short period of time.
 This is by design - as R is single threaded and uses a persistent websocket to communicate with the R process, the developers of the R programming language wanted to limit resource consumption by severing the connections of idle users.

-This may not be desired if you're able to utilize asynchronous programming or you simply would prefer the user experience to be persistent.

 ## Using allowReconnect

 Adding this inside your server function will allow auto-reconnect: